Sharpening Handbook Logo

 Hans further noted that he used a Spyderco Ultrafine triangle stone for deburring, and finished with a light stropping.

-If sharpening one of these tools mounted so that it projects from the side, you will probably have to sharpen this using a small, finely graded machinist’s hand file or a diamond file.
+If sharpening one of these awls which is mounted so that it projects from the side of the knife, you will probably have to sharpen this using a small, finely graded machinist’s hand file or a diamond file.

 Grind Shape & Experience